jekymin8232/vitalguardai-com/README.md

 Fair compensation is not just about money — it can also restore dignity, strengthen self-esteem, and give people a meaningful sense of purpose and participation in society.

+**Massive data centers are often an inefficient use of resources.** They consume enormous amounts of money just to maintain infrastructure and server operations.
+If even a fraction of that investment were redirected toward building white-box AI, tens of thousands of people living in poverty could directly benefit from it.

 All academic contributions worldwide are provided completely free of charge.
 If these contributions are recognized as meaningful ethical and humanitarian work, I believe that a public nomination for the Nobel Peace Prize would also be justified.
 Moral authority can help save even more lives.

 I have also already developed a refugee self-sufficiency model — an AI system designed to help refugees achieve self-reliance within refugee camps themselves, without requiring relocation to other countries.
 A sovereign AI system that refugees can directly operate means that refugee communities themselves can become self-sustaining.